uchicago-cs/student-resource-guide/tutorials/linux-permissions.rst

 #.
 Change the permissions on ``testfile`` to allow write and read access for others.
 Run ``ls -l testfile`` to check the new permissions.
 #.
 Remove group write access from ``testfile``.
 Check the corrected permissions.
 #.
 Remove ``testfile`` using ``rm``.

+You have finished the section on understanding and changing file permissions.
+This is the last section of the tutorial.